ElizabethBrooks/DaphniaTranscriptomics_PfrenderLab/README.md

 #### inputData

 ##### reads
-The read files need to be formatted very specifically, see the <i>format_trimmed_reads_EGAPx.sh</i> script in the <b>formatting</b> directory.

 ###### EGAPx v0.1
+The read fasta files need to be formatted very specifically, see the <i>format_trimmed_reads_EGAPx.sh</i> script in the <b>formatting</b> directory.

 EGAPx v0.1 expects the headers to simple, such as single words (e.g., read ID or name) with no extra spaces or strange symbols.
+Additionally, the fasta file needs to contain just header and sequence information (no quality scores, etc.).

 EGAPx v0.1 expects that input reads are a list of FASTA read files, which are named in the form SRAxxx.1, SRAxxx.2 (see the <i>egapx/nf/./subworkflows/ncbi/./rnaseq_short/star_wnode/main.nf</i> file).